 Electronic devices, Cell phones, Kindles, Tablets, Music, etc. - The sounds of Vermont in the summer are wonderful to hear, and we encourage community members to talk with each other, rather than to "tune out" with headphones.
 Consequently, we allow limited use of iPods/MP3 players to play music only in cabins when campers are in their own bunks.
 We usually do not recharge electronics unless there is a special arrangement with a camper.
-We have a camp stereo system that we can use when we all wish to listen to a tune!
+We have a camp speaker system when we all wish to listen to a tune!
 We advise against expensive technology (see Valuables).
 We do allow Kindles or the like, as long as they are not connected to the internet.
 We do not allow portable electronic devices, cell phones, electronic games, or any device that can access the internet.
 We acknowledge that many of today's music players or electronic books do connect to the internet or act as video players.
 If we find that an iPod or tablet is being used for something other than music and books, we will hold it for you in the office until departure.
 If your child has a cell phone for travel days to and from camp, please let us know that your camper will be arriving with one, and we will hold it safely in the camp office and make sure it is charged for departure.

 Clothing Name Tags -Please!!
 Mark everything you send to camp, and tape a "packing list" inside your trunk lid.
 Having said that, we have to admit that our family never had names on half the stuff they took to camp.
 But you should also know that they often came back with significantly less than what they brought to camp.
 Whatever has a name on it has a reasonably good chance of returning to you.
 If not, consider it an endangered species.
+There are lots of name tag companies out there to choose from if you wish to purchase tags.